aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 already expired.
 This means that if an invocation expired during execution, it will be quickly executed again on the next retry.

-???+ info "Info: Calculating the remaining available time"
-    For now this only works with the `idempotent` decorator.
-At the moment we don't have access to the Lambda context when using the `idempotent_function` so enabling this option is a no-op in that scenario.

 <center>
 ```mermaid
 sequenceDiagram